 WP News Desk began as a means of showcasing the power of the WP RSS Aggregator plugin and its add-ons, while also providing you, the WordPress blogger, enthusiast, developer, or whatever you might call yourself, with a central space where you can keep up to date with all the latest happenings in the WordPress blogging sphere.

 Although similar aggregation sites already exist, we wanted to create a news aggregator that streamlined the sources to only the best ones out there, ensuring that you only get the very best quality content that’s published across the web (in relation to WordPress, of course).

 Create your own news aggregator.
 Get the WP RSS Aggregator Pro Plan and get started today.Get the Plugin

 The Steps Taken to Create WP News Desk

-The process of creating the WP News Desk site isn’t a hard or long one.
-In fact, WP RSS Aggregator simplifies it tremendously since the majority of the time will actually be taken up by curating the sources.
+The process of creating the WP News Desk site wasn’t a hard or long one.
+In fact, WP RSS Aggregator simplifies it tremendously since the majority of the time will actually be taken up by the content curation itself.
 Here are the steps we took to put it all together (besides getting the domain name, hosting, and so on).

 Step 1: Set Up WP RSS Aggregator

 Install WP RSS Aggregator and its Add-ons